SoftwareAG/c8y-docs/content/streaming-analytics/analytics-builder-bundle/models-and-devices.md

 ### Connections between models

 You can connect multiple models together using output blocks and input blocks.
-A model that contains an output block such as **Measurement Output** \(for `Measurement` objects of Cumulocity IoT\) will generate a series of events, and this can be consumed by a suitable input block \(such as **Measurement Input**\) in another model.
+A model that contains an output block such as **Measurement Output** \(for `Measurement` objects of {{< product-c8y-iot >}}\) will generate a series of events, and this can be consumed by a suitable input block \(such as **Measurement Input**\) in another model.
 For more details, see [Keys for identifying a series of events](/streaming-analytics/analytics-builder/#keys-for-identifying-a-series-of-events).

 When models are connected together using inputs and outputs for the same stream of events, the term “chain” is used to refer to all of the models that are connected to each other in this way.
 There may be multiple chains if there are separate groups of models that are connected to each other.